READER>> I like what you have written, but question your theory about the goats on Jesus' left being fallen angels only. Is it really possible?

 The arguments I propose identifying the goats as the fallen angels seem certain to me.
 What do you think?
 However, even so we might ask if Biblical proof of the victory of God's grace for all mankind is made uncertain because of remaining uncertainty about Matthew 25:31-46 or any particular prophecy?
 Certainly Biblical teaching about future things and final judgments must be compatible with any interpretation about the final destiny of mankind.
 However, within Christian theology, which is already divided on so many points, the subject of eschatology may be the most divided and confused of all.
 Biblical passages about judgments and future things can be very difficult to understand and to consistently synthesize with the whole of Scripture.
 So building a case for the final redemption of all mankind based on a particular view of eschatology may not be the best foundation.
 (Though curiously, those who oppose the idea of mankind's universal salvation are equally divided over interpretation of prophecy and even their salvation recipes, yet their common foundation is the claim that all mankind will not be saved!
 What a terrible foundation!).
 Instead the foundational argument for the salvation of all mankind is Christ himself as the second Adam and the atoning sacrifice for not only our sins, but the sins of all mankind.
 Confidence in this fact overrules any uncertainties we may have in interpreting Christ's prophecies.
 Christ's work on the cross for all mankind is the foundation of hope both for us and for our fellowman.

 Finally, while I enjoy these studies, confirming and re-confirming the fact of God's love for all mankind from the Bible, I also consider a graver question.
 Will further proofs of Jesus' promises and prophecy help our understanding and prove God's victorious grace to the unbeliever?
 Will those already professing Christ be thankful that the grace that saves all mankind is the same grace that also saves them?
 Will those who reject the salvation of all mankind recognize their offensive blind hypocrisy in claiming their sins are forgiven at the cross, but the sins of others are not forgiven?
 It would be the greatest honor to be used by God to lead another to Christ and his grace for us all.
 And God commands us to labor with all our energy testifying to his grace.
 He adds our feeble efforts into his master plan.
 However, the praise for opening the ears of the dumb, giving sight to the blind, and raising the dead goes to Christ alone.
 He alone has the power to conceive born again believers.
 Fine arguments alone never persuaded one person to come to Christ.
-The Holy Spirit alone breathes life to the dead.
+The Holy Spirit alone breathes life into the dead.

 So if further expert defense is rejected after all our efforts, remember Paul's exhortation in 2 Corinthians 10:3-5 (WEB), "For though we walk in the flesh, we don't wage war according to the flesh; for the weapons of our warfare are not of the flesh, but mighty before God to the throwing down of strongholds, throwing down imaginations and every high thing that is exalted against the knowledge of God and bringing every thought into captivity to the obedience of Christ."
 We wage war preaching God's word and praying to Christ while waiting patiently for the Holy Spirit to make the difference!